 Mary L. Spencer currently works at Colorado Christian University (CCU) as the Director of Assessment and Assistant Professor of Education for the School of Education.
 Mary is also a Content Reviewer for EdReports.org.
 She holds a master's of education degree in Counseling from Boston University and a bachelor's of science degree in Human Development and Family Studies from the University of Rhode Island.
-She is presently applying to Arizona State for a doctorate in education.
+She is presently applying to Arizona State and Baylor for a doctorate in education.
 She holds a Colorado Teaching License with endorsements in K-6 Elementary Education and K-12 Special Education.
 Her classroom experience includes teaching 2nd and 3rd graders.
-Throughout Mary's 17 years working in the K-12 arena, she has taught students in all grades, as well as adults.
+Throughout Mary's 19 years working in the K-12 arena, she has taught students in all grades, as well as adults.

 Across Mary's professional positions, she has provided reading intervention services to hundreds of students and provided training in how to teach reading to scores of teachers in over 25 schools across Colorado, Alaska and the Navajo Nation.
 Mary worked for 6 years at Lindamood-Bell Learning Processes® and 3 years at the Colorado Department of Education.
 In both of these positions, Mary completed several long-term, school-based consulting projects focused on the development and implementation of reading intervention programs.
 Mary also worked for Jones International University as the Director of Teacher and Principal Licensure Programs.